shlinkio/shlink/UPGRADE.md

   * `SHORT_DOMAIN_SCHEMA`: Replaced by `IS_HTTPS_ENABLED`.
   * `USE_HTTPS`: Replaced by `IS_HTTPS_ENABLED`.
   * `VALIDATE_URLS`: There's no replacement.
 URLs are not validated, unless explicitly requested during creation or edition.
+* The next env vars behavior has changed:
+  * `DELETE_SHORT_URL_THRESHOLD`: Now, if this env var is not provided, the "visits threshold" won't be checked at all when deleting short URLs.
+Make sure you explicitly provide a value if you want to enable this feature.

 ### Other changes